Arizona Education Progress Meter

 Arizona Education Progress Meter in the News

 Expect More Arizona President & CEO, Pearl Chang Esau, spoke with KPHO/KTVK about the Arizona Education Progress Meter.
-Watch the video below, and click here to read more.
+Click here to learn more.